 - Ebola Recovery and Health Systems Strengthening in Sierra Leone

-HC3 is also developing the Emergency Helix: A Framework for for Strengthening Public Health Emergency Response with Social and Behavior Change Communication (SBCC) which highlights the essential role of SBCC throughout a public health emergency.
-Comment on the current draft framework on Springboard.
+HC3 also developed the following SBCC Emergency Helix: A Framework for for Strengthening Public Health Emergency Response with Social and Behavior Change Communication (SBCC) which highlights the essential role of SBCC throughout a public health emergency.

 More on Emergency Preparedness and SBCC

 Using SBCC in Emergency Response: Lessons Learned from Ebola

 Reverend John Sumo led social mobilization efforts for Liberia’s Ministry of Health during the Ebola crisis that ravaged West Africa in 2014 and 2015 and resulted in more than 11,000 deaths.
 This video debuted at the Catalyzing Social and Behavior Change Communication in Public Health Emergencies event, held November 10 in Washington, DC.